zencart/documentation/content/user/admin_pages/tools/server_info.md

 ---
 title: Server/Version Info
-description: Zen Cart Server/Version Info  Admin Page
+description: Finding out your software version
 category: admin_pages
-weight: 60
+weight: 10
 ---

 This page allows you to view information about the server